Contextuality of the probability current in quantum mechanics: Einsteinian relativity

 \subsection{Different views in different Lorentzian frames}

 We now consider a double interference experiment which, in the Lorentz frame $\mathcal L _0$ of the laboratory, corresponds to the scheme shown in figure~\ref{f1}.
 In another Lorentz frame, the same experiment is seen differently.
 For instance, figure~\ref{f4} shows a time-space diagram describing the experiment in a frame $\mathcal L _1$ moving with a positive velocity $v$ along axis $Ox$.
-The output beam splitter is then crossed in interferometer $\mathcal A$ before than in interferometer $\mathcal B$.
+The output beam splitter is then crossed in interferometer $\mathcal A$ before it is in interferometer $\mathcal B$.
 Thus, in this Lorentz frame, it makes sense to consider a simultaneous measurement of the output channel in interferometer $\mathcal A$ while the other particle is still in interferometer $\mathcal B$; the probability of any result can then be obtained by time integration of the current in this frame.
 To obtain this probability, we consider the same measurement performed in the laboratory frame $\mathcal L _0$, which becomes a time-shifted measurement experiment and corresponds to the configuration of figure~\ref{f2}.
-The probability of this two time measurement in the laboratory frame is then obtained by using the standard Schrödinger theory and the expression (\ref{4-a}) of the state vector.
+The probability of this two time measurement in the laboratory frame is then obtained by using the standard Schr\"{o}dinger theory and the expression (\ref{4-a}) of the state vector, and of course state vector reduction after the first measurement.
 Finally, we use the fact that probabilities are relativistic scalars to obtain the probability of the measurement as seen in the moving frame $\mathcal L _1$; from this infer properties of the probability current and bi-trajectories in this frame.

 For the same reason as in \S~\ref{galilean}, if the detectors are inserted in channel $A_2$ and $b_1$, the probability vanishes, but does not if they are inserted in channel $A_2$ and $b_2$.
 All bi-trajectories that reach $A_2$ therefore have to pass through $b_2$.
 If we extend the (unperturbed) bi-trajectories by continuity we see that, in Lorentz frame $\mathcal L _1$, all bi-trajectories reaching outputs $A_2$ and $B_2$ necessarily pass through $b_2$.
 Since, as above, expression (\ref{2}) shows that no bi-trajectory passes through channels $a_2$ and $b_2$, we conclude that these bi-trajectories necessarily pass through $a_1$ and $b_2$.